 - Varnish for Alcohol Ink paintings

-left: Single drops spread in a circle: Individual drops spread in a circle. middle: New colours displace the first drops. right: In the middle blue pigment spots can be seen.
-Some colours consist of different pigments, which can then separate and settle.
+left: Single drops spread in a circle: Individual drops spread in a circle. middle: New colors displace the first drops. right: In the middle blue pigment spots can be seen.
+Some colors consist of different pigments, which can then separate and settle.

-left: Alcohol displaces all colours and also spreads in a circle: Alcohol displaces all colours and also spreads out in a circle.
+left: Alcohol displaces all colors and also spreads in a circle: Alcohol displaces all colors and also spreads out in a circle.

-right: More alcohol is added to the colours and the colours are spread with the hairdryer.
+right: More alcohol is added to the colors and the colors are spread with the hair dryer.

 left: With the brush dipped in alcohol, decorations can be worked in.

-right: Glossy edges appear, where colours meet with alcohol
+right: Glossy edges appear, where colors meet with alcohol

 Video: Alcohol Ink Tutorial